GoogleCloudPlatform/apigee-samples/CONTRIBUTING.md

     1. To run the mega-linter locally, you will need to install [Docker](https://docs.docker.com/get-docker) and [Node.js](https://nodejs.org/en) on your local machine
     2. Install mega-linter-runner by running `npm install mega-linter-runner -g` (Note: You might need to run this with sudo permissions)
     3. From the main directory, run the megalinter locally by executing `mega-linter-runner -p .`.
 This should run all the checks locally.
+    4. Additionally, you can also run:
+        1. `./tools/pipeline-linter/check-readme.sh` to check if the sample is added to main [README](./README.md#samples) table
+        2. `./tools/pipeline-linter/check-apigeelint.sh` to check if the samples pass all the Apigeelint rules
-    4. Once all the changes are made and the checks have passed, commit them to your branch
+    5. Once all the changes are made and the checks have passed, commit them to your branch
 3. Submit a PR from your branch to the main branch in **your forked repo** itself.
 This should trigger the GitHub Action in your forked repo.
 As there are other checks besides megalinter, with this process you can check they all are met before merging to the main Google repo.
 4. Make sure they all pass.
 Once they are all passed, you can submit a pull request from your fork repo's main branch to the Google's apigee-samples repo
 5. This again should trigger the GitHub Action in the Google's repo.
 Ensure the pull request checks listed below all pass